^

 Hemolytic

-Deficiency of vitamin E during the special sensitivity of red blood cells to oxidation
+Vitamin E deficiency during periods of increased sensitivity of red blood cells to oxidation

 6-10

-The early phase ends when erythropoiesis is restored due to the secretion of erythropoietin, stimulated by the developed anemia.
-This is evidenced by the appearance of reticulocytes in the peripheral blood, in which they were not previously present.
-This phase is called intermediate.
-The decrease in hemoglobin level is mainly stopped due to the restoration of erythropoiesis (at the age of 3 months, hemoglobin, as a rule, is 100-110 g / l), but hemolysis and an increase in blood volume continue, which can delay the increase in hemoglobin concentration.
-However, iron reserves are now being consumed and will inevitably be less than normal in relation to birth weight.
-By the 16-20th week, iron reserves are depleted, and then hypochromic erythrocytes are first detected, indicating iron deficiency anemia, which leads to a further decrease in hemoglobin levels - late anemia of prematurity, if iron therapy is not started.
-From this description of the pathogenetic mechanisms, it is clear that iron administration can eliminate or prevent only late anemia.
+The early phase ends when erythropoiesis is restored due to the secretion of erythropoietin stimulated by the developed anemia.
+This is evidenced by the appearance of reticulocytes in the peripheral blood, in which they were not present before.
+This phase is called the intermediate phase.
+The decrease in the hemoglobin level mainly stops due to the restoration of erythropoiesis (at the age of 3 months, hemoglobin is usually 100-110 g / l), but hemolysis and an increase in blood volume continue, which can delay the increase in the hemoglobin concentration.
+However, now the iron reserves are already used up and they will inevitably be less than normal in relation to the body weight at birth.
+By the 16th-20th week, the iron reserves are depleted, and then hypochromic erythrocytes are detected for the first time, indicating iron deficiency anemia, which leads to a further decrease in the hemoglobin level - late anemia of prematurity, unless iron therapy is started.
+From this description of the pathogenetic mechanisms it is clear that iron administration can only eliminate or prevent late anemia.

-In term babies, hemoglobin levels also fall during the first 8-10 weeks of life.
-This phenomenon is called physiological anemia of newborns.
-It is caused by the same mechanisms as early anemia of prematurity, but in term infants, the life span of erythrocytes is less shortened and the blood volume does not increase so quickly, therefore, the anemia is less profound.
-In premature infants with low body weight, the hemoglobin level can reach 80 g / l already at the age of 5 weeks, while in term infants, hemoglobin rarely drops below 100 g / l and its minimum level is detected at 8-10 weeks of life.
+In full-term infants, the hemoglobin level also drops during the first 8-10 weeks of life.
+This phenomenon is called physiological anemia of the newborn.
+It is caused by the same mechanisms as early anemia of prematurity, but in full-term infants, the lifespan of red blood cells is less shortened and the blood volume does not increase as quickly, therefore, the anemia is less severe.
+In premature infants with low body weight, the hemoglobin level can reach 80 g / l already at the age of 5 weeks, while in full-term infants, hemoglobin rarely drops below 100 g / l and its minimum level is detected at the 8-10th week of life.

-Symptoms of early anemia of prematurity are characterized by some pallor of the skin and mucous membranes; with a decrease in hemoglobin below 90 g / l, pallor increases, motor activity and activity during sucking decrease slightly, systolic murmur may appear at the apex of the heart.
+Symptoms of early anemia of prematurity are characterized by some pallor of the skin and mucous membranes; when hemoglobin drops below 90 g/l, pallor increases, motor activity and sucking activity decrease somewhat, and systolic murmur at the apex of the heart may appear.
 The course of early anemia in most children is favorable.

-Late anemia of prematurity, due to a high need for iron in connection with a more intense than in full-term, the rate of development, clinically manifests itself as an ever-increasing pallor of the skin and mucous membranes, lethargy, weakness, loss of appetite.
-Reveal muffling of heart sounds, systolic murmur, tachycardia.
-In the clinical analysis of blood - hypochromic anemia, in severity correlating with the degree of prematurity (mild - hemoglobin 83-110 g / l, moderate - hemoglobin 66-82 g / l and severe - hemoglobin less than 66 g / l - anemia).
-In a blood smear, microcytosis, anisocytosis, polychromasis are determined.
-The content of serum iron is reduced, the coefficient of saturation of transferrin with iron is reduced.
+Late anemia of prematurity, caused by a high need for iron due to a more intense rate of development than in full-term infants, is clinically manifested by constantly increasing pallor of the skin and mucous membranes, lethargy, weakness, and loss of appetite.
+Muffled heart sounds, systolic murmur, and tachycardia are detected.
+A clinical blood test reveals hypochromic anemia, the severity of which correlates with the degree of prematurity (mild - hemoglobin 83-110 g/l, moderate - hemoglobin 66-82 g/l, and severe - hemoglobin less than 66 g/l - anemia).
+A blood smear reveals microcytosis, anisocytosis, and polychromasia.
+The serum iron content is reduced, the transferrin saturation coefficient is reduced.

 Characteristics of iron preparations for enteral use, produced in liquid form